 Tasmanian agricultural scientist and Officer of the Order of Australia recipient - Bruce French, has spent 30 years on a voluntary mission to document information on the food plants of the world.

 Bruce has established a plain English database of over 28,500 edible plants, which continues to grow.
 The database contains descriptions, countries and climatic zones of the plants’ origins, photos and drawings, edible parts, and cooking methods.

 Nutritional information is available for a selection of these plants.
 All information in the database can be reproduced in a number of formats including CD, DVD, books and PowerPoint presentations.

-Rotarian Buz Green, of the Rotary Club of Devonport North in Tasmania (D9830), recognised the potential of the food plants database in the war against malnutrition.
-He organised a relationship between the organisation behind the food plants database, Food Plants International, and Rotary to establish the Food Plant Solutions project.
+Rotarian Buz Green, of the Rotary Club of Devonport North in Tasmania (D9830) developed a relationship between the organisation behind the food plants database, Food Plants International, and Rotary to establish the Food Plant Solutions project.

 Since June 2007, Buz Green and Bruce French, with the support of the Food Plant Solutions committee, Rotary and other volunteers, have transformed Food Plant Solutions from a concept into a dynamic international project that has come to the attention of Rotary and other organisations tackling malnutrition around the world.
-Recently the preeminent leader in our field recognised the significance of our work with a Letter of Support.
+Recently the preeminent leader in our field - Bioversity International recognised the significance of our work with a Letter of Support.